thierrygosselin/stackr/README.md

 * View distribution of summary statistics and create publication-ready figures.
 * Convert data into *genepop*, *genind* and *gtypes* object for easy integration with [adegenet] (https://github.com/thibautjombart/adegenet), [strataG] (https://github.com/EricArcher/strataG.devel/tree/master/strataG.devel), [hierfstat] (https://github.com/jgx65/hierfstat), [pegas] (https://github.com/emmanuelparadis/pegas) and [poppr] (https://github.com/grunwaldlab/poppr).
 * Map-independent imputation of GBS markers using Random Forest is now integrated within the *haplo2genepop*, *haplo2genind* and *haplo2gtypes* functions.

+## New
+The *summary_haplotypes* function now output:
-* \code{summary_haplotypes} function now output: putative paralogs, consensus, monomorphic and polymorphic loci; the haplotypes statistics for the observed and expected homozygosity and heterozygosity; Wright’s inbreeding coefficient (Fis), and a new proxy measure of the realized proportion of the genome that is identical by descent (IBDG), the FH measure is based on the excess in the observed number of homozygous genotypes within an individual relative to the mean number of homozygous genotypes expected under random mating (for references see function documentation).
-The nucleotide diversity (Pi) is also given.
-Pi measured here consider the consensus loci in the catalog (the reads with no variation between population).
+* Putative paralogs, consensus, monomorphic and polymorphic loci.
+* The haplotypes statistics for the observed and expected homozygosity and heterozygosity.
+* Wright’s inbreeding coefficient (Fis).
+* A new proxy measure of the realized proportion of the genome that is identical by descent (IBDG), the FH measure is based on the excess in the observed number of homozygous genotypes within an individual relative to the mean number of homozygous genotypes expected under random mating (Keller et al., 2011; Kardos et al., 2015).
+* The nucleotide diversity (Pi) is also given.
+Pi measured in the package consider the consensus loci in the catalog ( = the reads with no variation between population).
+It's Nei & Li (1979) function, adapted to the GBS reality.

+**references**
+Keller MC, Visscher PM, Goddard ME.
+2011.
+Quantification of inbreeding due to distant ancestors and its detection using dense single nucleotide polymorphism data.
+Genetics, 189, 237–249.

+Kardos M, Luikart G, Allendorf FW.
+2015.
+Measuring individual inbreeding in the age of genomics: marker-based measures are better than pedigrees.
+Heredity, 115, 63–72.

+Nei M, Li WH.
+1979.
+Mathematical model for studying genetic variation in terms of restriction endonucleases.
+Proceedings of the National Academy of Sciences of the United States of America, 76, 5269–5273.

 ## Roadmap of what's up next

-* Joint Allele Frequency Spectrum from a \code{batch_x.sumstats.tsv} or \code{batch_x.haplotypes.tsv} files.
+* Very soon: Joint Allele Frequency Spectrum from a *batch_x.sumstats.tsv* or a *batch_x.haplotypes.tsv* files.
 * Re-Integration with [strataG] (https://github.com/EricArcher/strataG.devel/tree/master/strataG.devel).
 * Documentation and vignette.
 * Tutorial of workflow.